harreld/Coursera_Capstone/PopularVenueModeling.md

 Location data services such as Foursquare will show what current venues exist in a particular city, but they do not generally tell what venue types _should_ be popular in that city.
 This project explores the development of a model that will predict what venue types would be popular based on analyzing popular types in similar cities.
 Such a model would help developers see what venue types would be popular in a particular city and whether those types might be underrepresented there.
 The developer could use this information to make better project decisions and increase their return.
+Also, a model of venue popularity could expose trends and patterns.
+For example, it may be possible to find venue types that are popular in a certain region or city size.
+Having this information could lead to better long term planning.

 ## Data